-A BiocParallelParam object to process blocks of variants in parallel.
-If not provided, the default back-end returned by bpparam will be used.

-verbose Logical indicator of whether updates from the function should be printed to the betaobi Outut of calcISAFBeta.
+BPPARAM A BiocParallelParam object to process blocks of variants in parallel.
+If not verbose Logical indicator of whether updates from the function should be printed to the betaobj Outut of calcISAFBeta.

 sample.include.block1

 A vector of IDs for samples to include in block 1.